Jazmín Pinedo

-Jazmín Tatiana Pinedo Chau (born Junín, Peru, 19 August 1990) is a television presenter, television personality and former model.
+Jazmín Tatiana Pinedo Chau (born Lima, Peru, 19 August 1990) is a television presenter, television personality and former model.
 She is a former host of the Esto es Guerra reality show on América Televisión and Espectáculos on Latina Televisión.

 Early life

 Pinedo was born in Lima, Peru, and is the only child of Teódulo Santiago Pinedo, Commander of the National Police of Peru, and Libertad Chau.

 Artistic career

 Pinedo started modelling for tourism agencies in Junin.
 In 2005, she was elected Miss Selva Central, and in 2006 she won second place in Miss Junin.

 After being crowned Miss Teen Perú 2008, she signed as a model for the Very Verano of América Televisión contest program.

 In 2011, Pinedo made her acting debut in the movie El Buen Pedro, which premiered in 2017 and was directed by Sandro Ventura.
 In Somos Néctar, she played Korina.

 In 2012, she collaborated with model, Tilsa Lozano.

 In 2013, she entered the reality show Esto es Guerra, and retired in 2015 when she became pregnant.
 That same year, she made her debut as a presenter in the contest show Combate, with actors Renzo Schuller and Gian Piero Díaz in ATV.
 In 2016, Pinedo joined Latina Televisión in Espectáculos, succeeding Karen Schwarz.
 Shortly thereafter, she co-hosted Los Reyes del Playback with Jesús Alzamora and Cristian Rivero.
 She also presented the talent show Yo Soy.

 In 2018, she traveled to Italy to work for the Bata shoe brand, and joined the cast of the telenovela Torbellino, 20 Years Later, playing Miriam Saavedra.
 She also presented El Ultimo Hincha Peruano and was a reporter in the 2018 FIFA World Cup.
 In September of the same year, she presented Tengo Algo Que Decirte as a substitute for lawyer and ex-dancer, Lady Guillén, who was on maternity leave.
 She also presented the dance show Los Cuatro Finalistas: Baile.

 Pinedo released a cumbia version of the Luis Fonsi and Demi Lovato single Échame la Culpa, with singer Deyvis Orosco.

 In 2019, she presented the remake of Espectáculos through the end of April, and then the morning show Mujeres la mando with Karen Schwarz and Magdyel Ugaz on Latina.
 She presented the show Guerra with Gianpiero Díaz on América Television until 2021, when she was replaced by Johanna San Miguel.